wkalt/puppetdb/doc/api/v1/groups.markdown

 * `name`: the name of the group (required).
 * `environment`: the name of the group's environment.
                  This key is optional; if it's not provided, the default environment (`production`) will be used.
+* `description`: a string describing the group.
+                 This key is optional; if it's not provided, the group will have no description and this key will not appear in responses.
 * `parent`: the ID of the group's parent (required).
 * `rule`: the condition that must be satisfied for a node to be classified into this group (required).
           The structure of this condition is described in the ["Rule Condition Grammar"](#rule-condition-grammar) section above.